 TERMS AND CONDITIONS

-This Agreement for Services to be performed (“Agreement”) is by and between:
+This agreement for Services to be performed (“Agreement”) is by and between:

 Section 1.
 APPLICABILITY

-1.1 These Terms and Conditions apply to service contracts whereby Commenco will provide to Customer either (1) maintenance, support, or other services under a Commenco Service Agreement, or (2) installation services under a Commenco Installation Agreement.
+1.1 These terms and conditions (“Terms and Conditions”) apply to service contracts whereby Commenco will provide to Customer either (1) support or other services under a Commenco service agreement (“Service Agreement”), or (2) installation services under a Commenco installation agreement (“Installation Agreement”), or (3) maintenance services under a Commenco maintenance agreement (“Maintenance Agreement”).

 Section 2.
 DEFINITIONS AND INTERPRETATION

-2.2 “Equipment” means the equipment that is specified in the attachments or is subsequently added to this Agreement.
+• Equipment” means the equipment that is specified in the attachments or is subsequently added to this Agreement.

-2.3 “Services” means those installation, maintenance, support, training, and other services described in this Agreement.
+• Services” means those installation, maintenance, support, training, and other services described in this Agreement.

 Section 3.
 ACCEPTANCE

-3.1 Customer accepts these Service Terms and Conditions and agrees to pay the prices set forth in the Agreement.
+Customer accepts these Terms and Conditions and agrees to pay the prices set forth in the Agreement.
 This Agreement becomes binding only when accepted in writing by Commenco.
 The term of this Agreement begins on the “Start Date” indicated in this Agreement.

 Section 4.
 SCOPE OF SERVICES